 You should never feel any pain or discomfort in any of the poses.
 If you do, you should back off the stretch or take a rest.
 Child’s Pose, or lying down with the knees together are both good options for taking rest.
 Without a physical teacher in the room, it’s even more important to tune into your inner teacher — your body’s innate intelligence.
 This is really what the practice of yoga is all about; bringing greater conscious awareness into every cell of the body, allowing us to move with ease and fluidity both on and off the mat.

-The Office Yoga Company works with elite multinational organisations around the world.
+The Office Yoga Company works with market leaders and innovators around the world.
 If you’re interested in boosting your colleagues’ mental and physical wellbeing while they work from home by offering an impactful virtual wellness programme, please get in touch with us to get started.
 We’d love to hear from you!

 Read the Latest Stories